-Of course you know exactly what Android Wear is.
-You're a regular reader of Wareable – the web's ultimate authority on wearable devices.
+Sure, you know what Wear OS is.
+You're a regular reader of Wareable – the web's biggest authority on wearable devices.

-But do you really know everything about Google's smartwatch OS?
-Do you know exactly what Android Wear does and how it works, and what the best Android Wear smartwatches are?
-And do you know the must-have Android Wear apps and all of the platform's hidden secrets?
+But do you really know everything about the Google's smartwatch OS?
+Do you know exactly what Wear does and how it works, and what the best Wear smartwatches are?
+And do you know the must-have Wear apps and all of the platform's hidden secrets?

-Do you heck.
-But don't worry, we've got your back, so read on and get up to speed.
+Well, fear not, we've got your back if you're unsure of anything related to Wear, so read on and get up to speed.

-If you want to get techy, Android Wear is based on the same Linux kernel as its smartphone brethren and developers will need the latest version of Android Studio and the SDKs in order to cook up new apps, or amend their current ones for Wear compatibility.
+But despite the refreshed logo and name, this is still pretty much the same experience.
+Wear is still based on the same Linux kernel as its smartphone brethren, and developers will need the latest version of Android Studio and the SDKs in order to cook up new apps, or amend their current ones for Wear OS compatibility.

-Unless you're developing apps, all you really need to know is that it's a version of Android designed for the smaller screen of a smartwatch and that you will need to be rocking an Android smartphone with version 4.3 (Jelly Bean) or later on it.
-You'll also need a phone with Bluetooth connectivity on board but nowadays we'd say that's a given.
+Unless you're developing apps, all you really need to know is that it's a version of Android designed for the smaller screen of a smartwatch.
+You'll also need a phone with Bluetooth connectivity on board, but nowadays we'd say that's a given.

-Windows Phone users – sorry, there's no room for you at the Android Wear party.
+Windows Phone users – sorry, there's no room for you in the Wear party.
 But you didn't really expect to get in, did you?
 Even with your new brogues on.
 Not a chance.